Hindered stokesian settling of discs and rods

-The data thus point to the significance of particle volume in hindering.
-We return to discuss the dominant contributors to hindering first.
-As mentioned earlier, for spheres in the dilute limit ($\phi\rightarrow{0}$), Batchelor found $H(\phi)=1-6.55\phi+\mathcal{O}(\phi^2)$\cite{batchelor1972sedimentation}.
-In this calculation, the dominant contribution to the hindering is from backflow.
-When particles settle, they must displace fluid upwards equal to their volume.
-In addition, a settling particle also drags the surrounding fluid down, which scales with the sphere volume.
-This is irrelevant for a single particle as the return flow is at infinity, but for a finite volume fraction, the corresponding volume of upward backflow goes through the bulk of the suspension.
-These two contributions amount to -5.5$\phi$ out of the -6.55$\phi$.
-Only the remainder comes from hydrodynamics interactions that go beyond the mean flow: -1.55$\phi$ and +0.5$\phi$ come from the probability of close encounters among spheres and the hydrodynamic interactions via the second derivative of the velocity field generated by other spheres\cite{batchelor1972sedimentation, chaikin2000thermodynamics}.
-We are not aware of detailed calculations beyond the dilute regime for the relative contributions of backflow (both from the solid and the entrained fluid) versus interparticle hydrodynamic interactions.
-For the same relative spatial distribution and number density, $\phi$ is determined decided by the solid volume of individual particles.
-Then the backflow which dominates the hindering is proportional to the volume of the particle.
-This explains why the shift factor $S(A)$ for discs and rods is captured by the ratio of their solid volume to that of a sphere.
+The data thus point to the significance of particle volume.
+A clue to the dominant contributors to hindering are available in the exact calculation by Batchelor for spheres in the dilute limit ($\phi\rightarrow{0}$), where he found $H(\phi)=1-6.55\phi+\mathcal{O}(\phi^2)$ \cite{batchelor1972sedimentation}.
+This calculation identifies backflow as the dominant contribution to the hindering.
+When particles settle, there must be fluid displaced upwards equal to their volume.
+In addition, a settling particle also drags surrounding fluid down, which scales with the sphere volume.
+The upward flux of fluid is irrelevant for the stokes velocity of an isolated particle as the return flow is at infinity, but for a finite $\phi$, the upward backflow goes through the bulk of the suspension which amounts to a contribution of -5.5$\phi$ out of -6.55$\phi$.
+The remainder comes from hydrodynamic interactions that go beyond the mean flow: -1.55$\phi$ and +0.5$\phi$ come from the probability of close encounters between spheres and hydrodynamic interactions via the second derivative of the velocity field generated by other spheres \cite{batchelor1972sedimentation, chaikin2000thermodynamics}.
+We are not aware of any other Batchelor-style calculations in the dilute limit for anisotropic particles, nor are there calculations beyond the dilute regime for the relative contributions of backflow versus interparticle hydrodynamic interactions.
+However, the combined data from spheres, discs and rods suggests that backflow dominates even at finite $\phi$.

-Our data therefore suggest that the mean hindered settling of discs and rods in the stokes regime are to a first degree not more complicated than that of spheres, despite the orientational degrees of freedom that potentially add new physics to the sedimentation of shaped particles.
-Subtler effects such as the width of the sedimentation interface or fluctuations that could be introduced by the orientational degrees of freedom remain to be explored in systems of shaped particles.
+Our data therefore suggest that the mean hindered settling of discs and rods in the stokes regime are to a first degree not more complicated than that of spheres, despite the orientational degrees of freedom that potentially add new physics to sedimentation dynamics.
+This observation enables prediction of the hydrodynamic contribution to hindering of any nonpolar axisymmetric shape, such as a paper fibre, a red blood cell, or a clay platelet.
+Subtler effects such as the sharpness of the sedimentation interface or fluctuations introduced by orientational degrees of freedom remain to be explored.